Mets get Báez, Williams from Cubs for outfield prospect

 The 19-year-old Armstrong, a first-round draft pick out of high school last year, is sidelined with a right shoulder injury.
 A left-handed thrower, he is considered an elite defender in center field.

-Crow-Armstrong played six games this season for Low-A St. Lucie before getting hurt in May.
+Crow-Armstrong played six games this season for Class A St. Lucie before getting hurt in May.
 He was 10 for 24 (.417) with two doubles, four RBIs, two stolen bases, seven walks and six strikeouts.

-”It’s not easy for us to give up prospects,” Mets president Sandy Alderson said. ”But in this particular case, when you’re a few games ahead in the division on roughly Aug.
-1, we need to do something, not only to improve the team but to demonstrate to the players that we had their back and were attempting to make the team better for the next 60 games.”

 The move was one of several by the disappointing Cubs in the days leading up to the deadline.
 Ready to rebuild, Chicago also traded away first baseman Anthony Rizzo, slugger Kris Bryant and closer Craig Kimbrel, plus other pieces.